How Concrete Leveling and Repair in Atlanta Can Help Your Sinking, Settling or Cracked Concrete Slabs

 Say Goodbye to Mudjacking and Hello to PolyLevel®

-In the past, concrete repair contractors relied upon mudjacking (also known as slab jacking, grout pumping, and slab leveling) to level concrete that had settled over time.
+In the past, Atlanta concrete leveling and repair contractors relied upon mudjacking (also known as slab jacking, grout pumping, and slab leveling) to level concrete that had settled over time.
 This entailed pumping grout or heavy concrete slurry under the settled slab to raise it and hope the settlement wouldn’t continue in future years or even months.

 At AquaGuard, we use Polylevel; a polyurethane foam that is a simple, quick, and highly effective way to fix sunken, cracked, or uneven concrete surfaces.

 Developed by Supportworks, Polylevel polyurethane foam is a custom formulation created exclusively for a network of concrete contractors across the United States.
 Polylevel is a strong, yet incredibly lightweight polyurethane solution that will not add weight to the existing soil.